Students and Scholars Against Corporate Misbehaviour

-SACOM, or Students and Scholars Against Corporate Misbehaviour (SACOM; 大學師生監察無良企業行動) is a non-government organization founded in 2005 by a group of students and scholars from tertiary institutions in Hong Kong.
+Students and Scholars Against Corporate Misbehaviour (SACOM; 大學師生監察無良企業行動) is a non-government organization founded in 2005 by a group of students and scholars from tertiary institutions in Hong Kong.
 SACOM monitors and publicizes the misconducts of multinational corporations (e.g. Apple Inc., Disney) through first-hand investigations in supplier factories.

 Major campaigns

 Toys and gifts

 SACOM's protest in Oct 2010 against the Disney sweatshop practice.

 In August 2005, SACOM launched the debut campaign called Looking For Mickey Mouse's Conscience amid the opening of Hong Kong Disneyland.
 It aimed to advocate conscience consumption against sweatshop products such as Disney toys and gifts.
 SACOM's follow-up investigations exposed the frequent labour rights violations in Disney's supplier factories, and there has been little improvement over years.

 In August 2009, SACOM and Stop Toying Around jointly published the report titled Exploitations of Toy Factory Workers at the Bottom of Global Supply Chain.
 The report highlighted the poor working conditions within Chinese supplier factories of famous brands such as Disney, Mattel and Walmart.
 These factories adopted the ICTI Care Process, a so-called ethical manufacturing certification programme.
 It was found that the certification process non-transparent and unaccountable to the public, workers and civil society, becoming a de facto cover for labour rights infringement for global toy brands.

 In January 2012, SACOM released its investigative findings regarding to the production of Wenlock and Mandeville, the official mascots of 2012 London Olympics and Paralympics, and pointed out the production process violated the Sustainable Sourcing Code of London Organising Committee of the Olympic and Paralympic Games (LOCOG).

 SACOM protests at the opening of the first Apple Store in Hong Kong against the serious labour rights abuse in its supplier factories such as Foxconn and Wintek.